PanDAWMS/panda-docs/docs/source/client/secret.rst

 A secret is a small amount of sensitive data such as an access token and a password.
 PanDA allows users to define arbitrary key-value strings to feed secrets to jobs.
-They are encrypted in PanDA and decrypted on the compute node, and jobs get a json file which contains the original key-value strings.
+They are encrypted in PanDA and decrypted on the compute node, and are exposed to jobs as environment variables.
 Note that the key-values are random strings from PanDA’s point of view, and users can further encrypt those strings by themselves, so the system should not abuse the sensitive information.